Search All Doctors and Providers Affiliated with WakeMed.

 Search For Providers Who Are Members of WakeMed Physician Practices.

 Now offering solutions for everyone.
 Just think of how much you will gain when you lose!

-Obesity is a disease that affects nearly two-thirds of people in this country.
-It is rising at alarming rates, especially among children.
+Obesity affects nearly two-thirds of people in this country, and it’s rising at alarming rates, especially among children.
 People living with obesity are at risk for serious health conditions, including high blood pressure, type 2 diabetes, heart disease, arthritis, sleep problems and overall lower quality of life.

 Many factors can cause obesity, including:

-Morbid obesity is even more serious than being overweight.
-Morbid obesity is a Body Mass Index (BMI) of 40 or more, or 35 with medical condition associated with obesity (hypertension, sleep apnea, diabetis).
+Morbid obesity is even more serious than simply being overweight.
+Morbid obesity is a body mass index (BMI) of 40 or more, or 30 or more in those with a medical condition associated with obesity (like high blood pressure, sleep apnea and diabetes).

-The disease of morbid obesity interferes with basic functions such as breathing or walking.
-People who are morbidly obese have shorter life expectancies (both men and women living with morbid obesity have 50-100% higher mortality rates than those with a healthy weight), serious health consequences such as type 2 diabetes and heart disease, and an overall lower quality of life.
+Morbid obesity interferes with basic functions such as breathing or walking.
+People who are morbidly obese have shorter life expectancies (both men and women living with morbid obesity have 50-100 percent higher mortality rates than those with a healthy weight), serious health consequences such as type 2 diabetes and heart disease, and an overall lower quality of life.
 Often, this disease makes it difficult, if not impossible, for people to work or socialize easily.

-There are two definitions for a co-morbid condition: the presence of one or more disorder or disease in addition to a primary disorder or disease, or the presence of a disorder or disease that is caused by or otherwise related to another condition in the same patient.
+A co-morbid condition is either the presence of one or more disorder or disease in addition to a primary disorder or disease, or the presence of a disorder or disease that is caused by or otherwise related to another condition in the same patient.

 The statistics are similar for men.
-Compared to men of healthy weight, men who are morbidly obese also have a 400% higher risk of occurrence for type 2 diabetes, 190% for high blood pressure, 300% for coronary heart disease, 200% for esophageal cancer and 84% for kidney cancer.
+Compared to men of healthy weight, men who are morbidly obese have a: